 What's the Difference Between DDP and DAP Incoterms?

-Whether you're a buyer or a seller, you may have come across several terms used liberally throughout the order and shipping process when looking to ship goods internationally.
+Whether you're a buyer or a seller, you may have come across several terms used throughout the order and shipping process when looking to ship goods internationally.
 Before ordering or selling, it's worth educating yourself on what these terms mean.

 In this article, we'll teach you everything you need to know about DDP, DAP and the advantages of each.